 (Lecture 20; Lab 160; Ext 0; Total Clock Hrs.
 180/Qtr.
 Credit Hrs.
-10)
+10) In this course students are introduced to the

 In this course students are introduced to the health reasons behind and the inner workings of current and evolving healthful diets related to chronic disease states such as heart disease, diabetes, stroke and obesity.
 Curriculum includes essential techniques of sous-vide, gluten free, vegetarian (lactic and ovo) and vegan/plant-based diets.
 Students' comprehension of these diets will include how to plan and execute the necessary recipes and menus including desserts.
 (Prerequisites: CULLAB 101-1, 101-2, 201, 301, 401).